YTYP UG

 3. Speaking to local businesses

-Speaking directly to a business, either in person or through email, is called a speculative application.
-This is a great way to find part-time work locally!
-There are lots of opportunities to find work locally around Portsmouth including:
+Speaking directly to a business - either in person or through email - is called a speculative application.
+This is a great way to find part-time work locally.
+There are lots of areas to find work in Portsmouth including:

 • Gunwharf Quays